kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 we'll want to set up a script so that we can run our server automatically when our server restarts or just kick the process if it's stuck.

-# TODO: we should use supervisord

 How we'll do that is with an [upstart](http://upstart.ubuntu.com/) script.
 Upstart handles starting and stopping tasks, so it's a good fit for us.

 We're going to use a slightly modified script from the [gunicorn](http://docs.gunicorn.org/en/stable/deploy.html#upstart) examples.
 Create this file in the VM in `/etc/init/hello-world.conf`.

+# TODO: Embed this as a gist

 {% highlight bash %}